Posted in | News | Technology

 Cement Industry Adopts MCDM for Net-Zero Emissions

-A recent article published in Engineering Proceedings proposed a framework integrating Shannon’s entropy and multi-criteria decision-making (MCDM) approaches to drive the cement sector toward net-zero emissions and sustainability.
-Four MCDM methods were employed to rank different energy efficiency alternatives for cement production.
+A recent study in Engineering Proceedings has proposed a framework that integrates Shannon's entropy with multi-criteria decision-making (MCDM) approaches to help the cement sector achieve net-zero emissions and sustainability.
+The researchers used four MCDM methods to rank different energy efficiency alternatives for cement production.

 Cement Industry Adopts MCDM for Net-Zero Emissions